block-core/blockcore-website/src/pages/privacy.md

 <p>When you use the Wallet, all your addresses will be sent to the Blockcore Servers, your own private server or any community server of your choosing.</p>

+<p>When Blockcore/Free City/CoinVault Wallet is installed through the Chrome Web Store, there is information
+store about installations and uninstalls, impressions (page views) within the extension.</p>

 <h3>Purchasing Cryptocurrency</h3>

 <p>The wallet integrates with third party providers for purchasing cryptocurrency.
 This is an external service that is linked from Wallet, provided by a third party.</p>